 There are moves with intent, and then there are moves which are intense.
 The number of strategic moves done by AWS, Google, Microsoft are quite a few in this calendar year.
 But, number hasn’t always been a measure of profitability.
 Many organizations made a move with an intent to grab a larger chunk of the market.
 But, some moves made a lot of difference.
 Like Microsoft’s acquisition of Cycle Computing which gave the former’s customers a benefit of computing ‘big data jobs’.
 This move was surely intense since Microsoft swept this deal right under the noses of their competitors with a strong pursuit strategy.

 Another trend that is likely to be the talk of the industry is acquisition of foreign companies for market diversification.
-SUSE’s acquisition of Aptira in the APJ ( Australia Pacific & Japan) region has taken the APAC region by storm.
-With this acquisition, both parties will consolidate their complementing portfolios to provide a holistic solution to their customers in the region.
+SUSE’s acquisition of Aptira in the APJ ( Australia Pacific & Japan) region took the APAC region by storm.
 We see this trend worth mentioning as well.

 3. More innovative products on the shelf